1776 Unites educates.

 1776 Unites Curriculum: empowering, historically accurate lessons for students of all backgrounds.

-The first installment is designed for high school students and is available once you fill out the registration.
+Our Woodson Center / 1776 Unites curricula are designed for high school students, and are available once you fill out the registration below.
 Lessons will be added monthly, with K-8 modules coming soon.
+Topics include:

 Created by a team of independent scholars, counselors, and role models, the 1776 Unites curriculum equips students to seize the opportunities afforded them today.
 These lessons are grounded in the Woodson Center Principles and help educators bring their K-12 students encouragement, enrichment, and the genuine empowerment that comes with personal agency.